Fantasy Football Rankings Week 17: Sleepers, Starts, Sits | Brock Purdy, Tyler Allgeier and more - ExBulletin

 - Tyler Higbee, LAR Higbee is relevant again with Baker Mayfield, but may struggle again this week given the Chargers matchup.
 However, like the Browns, they have only allowed three double-digit scores, one of which was Kelce’s monster play.

-- Hayden Hurst, C.I.N Assuming he returns, putting Hurst against an injury and against the Bills would be risky.
-Only Kelce that guy must be good he scored over 8.0 points against them.
+- Hayden Hurst, C.I.N Assuming he returns, putting Hurst against injury and against the Bills would be risky.
+Only Kelce that guy must be good, he scored over 8.0 points against them.

 Week 17 Fantasy Football Projections